Phone:

 Crockett's Amygdaline

 This was an early preparation of Reuben P. Hall, of Nashua, New Hampshire.
-Fike said that this product was sold by Hall only in 1866.
 According to Rick Hall, it was sold by Shepardson & Gates after 1867.
 The Wilsons had a picture of the "Crockett's Amygdaline" bottle and it's label in their book.
 The label indicated that the product was for burns, scalds, insect bites, prickly heat, chapped hands & face, and skin eruptions, in addition to being an excellent hair dressing.
-Bottle picture courtesy of Daniel Lakatos.
+I found advertisements for the product in Santa Cruz, CA. in 1864 and 1865.

 BOTTLE DESCRIPTIONS